Alvin Curran

 Enigmas (2003), for improvising voices.
 First performance The Living Theatre, Museo Castello di San Martino, Naples, September 26, 2003.

 Un Altro Ferragosto (2002), musique concrete for radio.
 Duration 55'.
-Produced and first broadcast by Deutschlandradio Kultur. (program notes) Listen to excerpt 1 excerpt 2 excerpt 3
+Produced and first broadcast by Deutschlandradio Kultur.
+Listen to excerpt 1 excerpt 2 excerpt 3

 Genetically Altered Radio (2002), for two interactive computers and live radio.
-See Lost Marbles CD, discography; Listen to an excerpt
+See P-art Project-12 Portraits CD, discography Listen to an excerpt

 The Alvin Curran Filharmonia (2002), for voice, cello, guitar, percussion, powerbook, piano and keyboards.
 First performance with Joan Jeanrenaud, Shelley Hirsch, Domenico Sciajno, Fred Frith, William Winant, Taktlos-Bern, September 2002.
 See Lost Marbles CD ("Return to Sender"), discography.
 Listen to an excerpt.